Winona: 250 Maxwell Hall

 Cathleen Jo Faruque, Professor; BS, Winona State University; MSW, San Diego State University; PhD, North Central University; 1997 -

-Anne Vande Berg, Assistant Professor; BA, Macalester College; MSW, University of Minnesota; DSW, University of St. Thomas/St. Catherine; 2013 -
+Anne Vande Berg, Associate Professor; BA, Macalester College; MSW, University of Minnesota; DSW, University of St. Thomas/St. Catherine; 2013 -

 The WSU Bachelor of Social Work (BSW) degree program prepares students for beginning, generalist professional Social Work practice.
-The Department of Social Work is fully accredited by the Council on Social Work Education (CSWE).
-The department serves students on both the Winona and Rochester campuses.
+The BSW program is fully accredited by the Council on Social Work Education (CSWE).
+The program serves students on both the Winona and Rochester campuses.
 The Winona campus offers a face-to-face option; Rochester offers a hybrid option.

 In many states, a license is required to practice Social Work, and a Bachelor of Social Work (BSW) degree from an accredited Social Work program is required for licensure.
 Students who graduate with a BSW degree are eligible for advanced standing when applying to most graduate schools.
 At many institutions, advanced standing allows BSW graduates to waive some graduate level courses while working on a Master of Social Work (MSW) degree.
 Therefore, BSW graduates can finish most MSW programs in one year; however, the requirements vary from one institution to another.